dowlingw/bird-tool/README.md

 -    -a ASNUM    Only query session information for the specified AS Number
 -    -s                 Show filtered/accepted prefixes
 -    -p                 Output data in perfdata format for graphing
+-    -a ASNUM -n        Runs as a NAGIOS check, can be combined with -p

 Written for the kind folks over at the WAIA for their Australian Internet Exchanges.
 If you need peering in Australia, check them out: http://www.waia.asn.au/

-Relies on birdctl perl module from here: https://github.com/stephank/nagios-bird
+Relies on birdctl perl module from here:

+https://github.com/stephank/nagios-bird